 Christians, you are retarded. every last one, without exception.

 Note: This post was written back in 2008.
 In the intervening years none of the many commenters have made even a slight dent in my thesis.
 Christianity is judged to be irredeemably stupid.
-Comments are now (2013) closed. — scaryreasoner
+Comments are now (2013) closed.
+And your argument is not new, is not good, and don’t try to post it as a comment on some other unrelated part of this blog. — scaryreasoner

 You don’t like it?
 Too fucking bad.
 Your acceptance of your beliefs means that you are being retarded, and there’s no way around it.
 Fuck you, you fucking retards.
 I’m sick of pretending your idiotic “arguments” are even remotely sensible.
 You’re a fucking retard, eating retarded shit and calling it ice cream.

 The Christian generally believes that there is life after death.
 This, in light of what we currently know of neuroscience and how the brain works, and doesn’t work when it is damaged, is, no mincing words here, plainly retarded.
 If you believe in life after death, sorry, — er, no, not sorry — you’re fucking retarded.

 The Christian generally believes that faith is a good idea, that believing things for no reason — just because — is a good idea.
 The Christian generally believes that being more certain of their beliefs than the evidence warrants, is somehow a virtue.
 The Christian generally is trained to believe that everyone uses faith, and that to point out that others use faith somehow justifies their own use of faith — the words “tu quoque” have no meaning to the average Christian.